homebrewing/brauhausjs/README.md

 r = new Brauhaus.Recipe(serialized);
 ```

+Note: there is also a [BeerXML plugin](https://github.com/homebrewing/brauhaus-beerxml) available which can serialize / deserialize BeerXML 1.0.

 Brauhaus.Fermentable
 --------------------
 A fermentable is some kind of a sugar that yeast can metabolize into CO2 and alcohol.
 Fermentables can be malts, malt extracts, honey, sugar, etc. Each fermentable can have the following properties: